-Is it OK to put a treadmill in the garage?
-Yes, it is possible and you don’t have to worry about your home’s decor wasting space for the fitness equipment.
+Yes, it is possible, and you don’t have to worry about wasting space for fitness equipment on your home decor.

-Then, how would you choose the Best Treadmill for Garage?
+Then, how would you choose the Best Treadmill for the Garage?

 If you like to exercise in the privacy of your own home but don’t have enough space, then a treadmill can be just what you need.
 But not all treadmills are created equal – there are many factors to consider when selecting one.

-In this post, we’ll review the important considerations and provide some great choices people opt for in treadmills that will fit perfectly into your small spaces like garage or spare bedroom.
+In this post, we’ll review the important considerations and provide some great choices people opt for in treadmills that will fit perfectly into small spaces like a garage or spare bedroom.

-- 1 Considerations for Best Treadmills for Small Spaces
+- 1 Considerations for a Treadmill for Small Spaces

 - 1.1 Space Requirements